SimonDunk/WebApi2Challenge/README.md

 ## Important files
 * Startup.cs
-//database context is registered with dependency injection (DI) container
-//The context is registered with DI are available to the controllers
-//specifies an in memory database and is injected into the service container
+..* database context is registered with dependency injection (DI) container ..* The context is registered with DI are available to the controllers ..* specifies an in memory database and is injected into the service container

 * Product.cs
-//Model of the data to be used by the controller and context
+..* Model of the data to be used by the controller and context

 * ProductContext.cs
-//coordinates entity framework functionality for a model
+..* coordinates entity framework functionality for a model

 * ProductController.cs
-//uses the model to modify the database/context
+..* uses the model to modify the database/context
-//stores all routes and performs their implemntation
+..* stores all routes and performs their implemntation

 ## TODO
 * Apply some form of authentication